High Blood Pressure: Natural Approaches

 A more recent study in an elderly population showed a 14.4 and 3.9 point drop in blood pressure.
 However, the results weren’t significant since the placebo group also had a significant drop in blood pressure (Rizka 2018).

-Other natural therapies for high blood pressure exist, although I wanted to focus on therapies with human studies that showed pretty significant decreases in blood pressure.
+Other natural therapies for high blood pressure exist, although I wanted to focus on therapies with human studies that showed significant benefits.
 If you’re interested in exploring natural therapies for reducing your own blood pressure, you may want to find a doctor knowledgeable in natural medicine.
 If you live in the Coachella Valley, I’d be happy to work with you!